 The student earned income exclusion is an additional exclusion for an individual who is under age 22 and regularly attending school.
 It is intended to help defray the cost of educational training.
-Under current regulations, up to \$1,640 of earned income per month but no more than \$6,600 per year may be excluded.10
+In 2014, up to \$1,750 of earned income per month but no more than \$7,060 per year may be excluded.